 GPS Coordinates: 39.286200, -83.633054

-Fallsville was founded by John Timberlake who built a stone house & a grist mill next to the impressive waterfall on Clear Creek.
-In 1825 Simon Clouser (1796 – 1881) & his wife Elizabeth (Duckwall) Clouser (1797 – 1875) purchased the land from Timberlake & moved into the house in 1826.
-Simon was a farmer & operated the grist mill for people that came from miles around because it was the only large corn grinder in the area.
-The Auburn Methodist Church congregation was formed with a log church in 1830.
+Fallsville was founded by John Timberlake who built a stone house and a grist mill next to the impressive waterfall on Clear Creek.
+In 1825 Simon Clouser (1796 – 1881) and his wife Elizabeth (Duckwall) Clouser (1797 – 1875) purchased the land from John and moved into the house in 1826.
+Simon was a farmer and operated the grist mill for people who came from miles around because it was the only large corn grinder in the area.

 Classification: ghost town